 In addition, ‘Private Tuition 2019’ reveals findings from our annual barometer of how prevalent private tuition is in England and Wales.
 Conducted by Ipsos MORI, we look at how common receiving private tuition has been over time and who is most likely to receive this extra help.

-of 11-16 year-olds say they have received private tuition, rising to 41% in London
+Over a quarter of 11-16 year-olds say they have received private tuition, rising to 41% in London.

-secondary school teachers have tutored privately outside school
+A quarter of secondary school teachers have tutored privately outside school.

 - A quarter (24%) of secondary school teachers have taken on private tuition outside school in the past two years, according to new polling published by the Sutton Trust today.